lekoala/silverstripe-base/README.md

 By default, SilverStripe lack some really common stuff I find myself doing in most of my websites.
 This module aims to provides basic functionnalities that can be easily used on a website.

+This module is under heavy work in progress, things breaks and will change.
+Use at your own risks.

 ## Requirements

 * SilverStripe ^4.0